civiform/civiform/cloud/azure/README.md

 # Azure Terraform Setup
+We use a remote backend to store state information to avoid conflicts when multiple collaborators are updating resources managed by Terraform.
+Follow the steps outlined in this doc to enable collaborators to access the remote backend and shared state on their machines.
 ## create a backend_vars file

 Create a file named `backend_vars` and add the following values to it: